mrthundergod/Newspaper-Sentiment-Analysis/README.md

 ````
 ## Deployment

-Run the ```` main.py```` file using python
+Run the ```` mainv2.py```` file using python

 OR

 Run this in Command Prompt (CMD)/ Terminal
 ````
-python main.py
+python mainv2.py
 ````
 or
 ````
-python3 main.py
+python3 mainv2.py
 ````
 ## Changelog
+* Added main to select from National, International, Science, Business and District-wise News.
 * Updated to Version 1.0

 ## Future updates

 1. Add GUI
-2. Add option to select from National, International, and District-wise News.

 ## Thanks!